tensorfair/glyphgan/README.md

 # GlyphGAN

 Based on the paper referenced from the [GlyphGAN paper](https://arxiv.org/pdf/1905.12502.pdf).
+> Built with Tensorflow GPU 1.14 and Python 3.6.

 ## Usage
 Executing `python glyphgan` will run the training of GlyphGAN and output a frozen model upon completion.